James J. Braddock - The Man

 Braddock was inducted into the Ring Boxing Hall of Fame in 1964, the Hudson County Hall of Fame in 1991 and the International Boxing Hall of Fame in 2001.

 The champ's son James (Jay) lived in Saddle Brook, NJ for many years with his family until passing in 2001.
 He worked for the Bergen County Sheriff's Office and Local 825 working heavy construction equipment.
-Wife Jane, son James Jay III, and daughter Cathleen survive him.
+Wife Jane passed away in 2012.
+Son James Jay III, and daughter Cathleen survive him.
 James III runs this website with his cousin John Van Vugt.

-Daughter Rosemarie passed in 1995 and is survived by her husband Kenny DeWitt, and daughter Rosemarie DeWitt who plays a wonderful role in the movie Cinderella Man, as neighbor Sara Wilson.
+Daughter Rosemarie Braddock passed in 1995 and is survived by her husband Kenny DeWitt, and daughter Rosemarie DeWitt who played neighbor Sara Wilson in the Cinderella Man movie.